 The price varies per farm with most shares costing from $500 to $800 a season or roughly $22-35 a week.
 The length of growing seasons can vary from farm to farm but most operate approximately 25 weeks starting at Memorial Day ending Thanksgiving week.

-Here’s the big question.
-HOW MUCH FOOD am I getting?
 The answer is, it varies.
 When you purchase a share you are entering a contract with the farmer.
-A bad growing season can negatively impact the amount of vegetables you receive.
+A bad growing season can negatively impact the number of vegetables you receive.
 Most farms yield enough that you won’t even notice if a crop has been adversely impacted.
 You can expect to receive approximately 6-9 items each week for the duration of the share.
 This is easily enough to feed a family of four.

 You don’t get to choose what is in your share each week.
 It varies based on the individual farm and most times you won’t know until a few days before.
 It is a great way to discover new vegetables.
 Considering these vegetables have been picked within a day or so, the freshness can’t be beaten.

 Before you sign up, there are some things to consider.
 Is a full share too many vegetables for you?
 Many farms offer half shares or assist in finding someone to split a share with.
 Also, consider if the pickup site is a convenient distance to your work or home.
 You will be traveling there once a week for several months.
 Make sure you are available during the pickup window as timing can be pretty strict with some farms.

 When you first join a CSA, there’s seemingly a great deal of food.
 You see how beautiful the food is, you would hate to waste it.

 Here are some things to know to set yourself up for CSA success

 - Learn how to properly store vegetables.
 The difference between a properly stored vegetable and improperly stored vegetables can mean weeks of freshness.